 We look proudly back with gratitude at the nine-month development process for our iMPACT Program audit system that we have used to comprehensively meet the Fair Wear requirements and at the same time live up to our own requirements in our supply chains (see also p.
 65).
-Together with market companion OLYMP Bezner KG, which was facing similar challenges, we have exploited synergies, pooled creativity and knowledge and - together with ELEVATE Ltd., an experienced provider of supply chain services - created a custom social monitoring system.
-Without Fair Wear's willingness to cooperate, this plan would not have succeeded.
+Together with market companion OLYMP Bezner KG, which was facing similar challenges,

 "The growing challenges of the global supply chain require a joint solution.

 That's why we've joined forces with HAKRO, which stands for the same values we do, in an unprecedented collaboration.

-Because of the size of our companies, neither of us has yet been directly affected by the German Supply Chain Due Diligence Act, but both of us are guided by those requirements."
+Because of the size of our companies, neither of us has yet been directly affected by the German Supply Chain Due

+Diligence Act, but both of us are guided by those requirements."